schmti/workshop-operator/README.md

-# How to create a "Hello World"-Operator on OpenShift 4.5
+# How to create an Operator on OpenShift 4.5

 This introduction contains the installation and configuration such as an example how to develop OpenShift-Operators using the operator-sdk with Ansible.